BuckShlegeris/BuckShlegeris.github.io/_posts/2016-08-14-algorithms.md

 My main advice is to do a bunch of problems from Cracking the Coding Interview.
 I listed in my notes on it the problems that I thought were most important.

 Here's a general note on studying these problems: I think it's probably fine to "cheat" by reading the answers.
 I think you're better off giving up on the problems and reading the solutions than giving up totally on doing practice interview problems.

+### Non-technical aspects of succeeding at algorithm interviews

+It's worth practicing answering these questions under pressure, with a real human asking them to you.
+For more advice on this, see the [Triplebyte blog post](http://blog.triplebyte.com/how-to-pass-a-programming-interview), particularly points 2, 3, and 7.

 ## Learning further about algorithms and data structures